 - Remain defiant and do not allow your parents to alter your lived experience, feelings, and memories.
 You know what you know.

-- Be resilient and do not let your parents bully you.
+- Be resilient and do not let your parents bully or use verbal intimidation on you.

 - Develop healthy detachment and coping mechanisms as early as possible.